 import cats.effect._

-import effectie.cats.Effectful._
+import effectie.core._

-import effectie.cats._
+import effectie.syntax.all._

-import loggerf.cats._
+import loggerf.core._

-import loggerf.syntax._
+import loggerf.syntax.all._

-def foo[F[_] : EffectConstructor : Monad : Log](n: Int): F[Either[String, Int]] =
+def foo[F[_]: Fx: Monad: Log](n: Int): F[Either[String, Int]] =

 (for {

-a <- log(EitherT(effectOf(n.asRight[String])))(
+a <- EitherT(effectOf(n.asRight[String])).log(

 err => error(s"Error: $err"),